-His childhood name was TAKAYAMA Hikogorō (彦五郎) – also, in missionary accounts, Hicogorodono.
+His childhood name was TAKAYAMA Hikogorō (彦五郎) – in missionary accounts, Hicogorodono.
 After his coming-of-age ceremony – (in Japan, age 20 marks a person’s transition from being a child to being an adult) – Takayama was given the adult name TAKAYAMA Shigetomo (重友).

-When Justus became lord of Takatsuki (in Settsu province) in 1573, he obtained the name TAKAYAMA Nagafusa – (“Naga” was a nod to Nobunaga.)
-As he affected the name Ukon, this became TAKAYAMA Ukon-no-Tayû Nagafusa.
-As he was a Christian, it was now Justus TAKAYAMA Ukon-no-Tayû Nagafusa.
-In short: Justus TAKAYAMA Ukon.
+When Justus became Lord of Takatsuki (in Settsu province) in 1573 (at age 21), he obtained the name TAKAYAMA Nagafusa – (“Naga” was a nod to the ruling hegemon Oda Nobunaga.)
+Because he affected the name Ukon, this became ‘TAKAYAMA Ukon-no-Tayû Nagafusa.’
+As he was a Christian, it was now ‘Justus TAKAYAMA Ukon-no-Tayû Nagafusa.’
+In short: ‘Justus TAKAYAMA Ukon.’

-He signed ordinances in Takatsuki as Takayama Ukon-no-suke Jusu (at another time, Jushutsu).
+He signed ordinances as Daimyo of Takatsuki as ‘Takayama Ukon-no-suke Jusu’ — (at another time, Jushutsu).
 “Jusu” and “Jushutsu” are both Ukon’s own rendering of “Justus.”

-Another official name used: Takayama Ukon-no-tayû Yûshô Nyûdô Nambô.
-Signature in another document: Takayama Ukon Nyudô Nambô.
-Another reference: Takayama Nambô.
+Another official name used: ‘Takayama Ukon-no-tayû Yûshô Nyûdô Nambô.’
+Signature in another document: ‘Takayama Ukon Nyudô Nambô.’
+Short reference: ‘Takayama Nambô.’

-As a tea-master, he was known as Minami-no-Bô TAKAYAMA Hida no-kami.
+As a tea-master, Takayama gained renown as ‘Minami-no-Bô TAKAYAMA Hida no-kami.’

 By Dr. Ernie A. De Pedro, Managing Trustee